SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/tutorials/Using_visio_to_control_dashboard_feed_components.md

 1. Open the *Dashboards* app.
 1. [Create a new dashboard](xref:Creating_a_completely_new_dashboard).
-1. Enter edit mode.
+1. If you are not yet in edit mode, then click *Start editing*.
 1. Add a [Parameter feed component](xref:DashboardParameterFeed).
 1. From the *Data* pane on the right, drag the *ELEMENTS* header onto the *Parameter feed* component to be used as data.
-1. In the *Data* pane on the right, expand the *PARAMETERS* section, use the filter to find the three numeric table parameters that you entered numbers for, and drag each of them onto the *Parameter feed* component to be used as data.
+1. In the *Data* pane on the right, expand the *PARAMETERS* section, set *From* to "Protocol", set *Protocol* to "Skyline Generic Virtual Connector", use the filter to find the three numeric table parameters that you entered numbers for, and drag each of them onto the *Parameter feed* component to be used as data.

    ![](~/user-guide/images/VisioURLFeed_ParameterDataForFeed.png)